qgis/QGIS-Documentation/docs/training_manual/forestry/stands_digitazing.rst

 Now you can start digitizing:

-* Locate the forest stand number 357 in the map window.
+#.
+Locate the forest stand number :kbd:`357` in the map window.
-* Enable editing for the :kbd:`forest_stands.shp` layer.
+#.
+Select the ``forest_stands`` layer.
+#.
+Click the |toggleEditing| :sup:`Toggle Editing` button to enable editing
-* Select the :guilabel:`Add feature` tool.
+#.
+Select |capturePolygon| :sup:`Add Polygon Feature` tool.
-* Start digitizing the stand :kbd:`357` by connecting some of the dots.
-* Note the pink crosses indicating the snapping.
+#.
+Start digitizing the stand :kbd:`357` by connecting some of the dots.
+Note the pink crosses indicating the snapping.

 .. figure:: img/dgitizing_357_1.png
    :align: center

 |

-* When you are done, right click to end digitizing that polygon.
+When you are done:
+#.
+Right click to end digitizing that polygon.
-* Enter the forest stand :kbd:`id` (in this case 357).
+#.
+Enter the forest stand :guilabel:`ID` within the form (in this case :kbd:`357`).
-* Click :guilabel:`OK`.
+#.
+Click :guilabel:`OK`.

-If you were not prompted for the polygon :kbd:`id` when you finished digitizing it, go to :menuselection:`Settings --> Options --> Digitizing` and make sure that the :guilabel:`Suppress attribute form pop-up after feature creation` is not checked.
+If a form did not appear when you finished digitizing the polygon, go to :menuselection:`Settings --> Options --> Digitizing` and make sure that the :guilabel:`Suppress attribute form pop-up after feature creation` is not checked.